HexHive/OSTEP-slides/41-testing.md

   type graphs or to enable optimizations)
 * The program is instrumented, often to record metadata at certain places and to enforce metadata checks at other places.
-* At runtime, the instrumentation constantly verified that the policy is not violated.
+* At runtime, the instrumentation constantly verifies that the policy is not violated.

 What policies are interesting?
 What metadata do you need?
 Where would you check?